litmuschaos/litmus-docs/website/docs/faq.md

 ### Does Litmusctl support actions that are currently performed from the portal dashboard?

-For now you can create agents and projects, also you can get the agents and project details by using litmusctl.
+For now, you can create agents and projects, also you can get the agents and project details by using litmusctl.
 To know more about litmusctl please refer to the [documentation of litmusctl](https://github.com/litmuschaos/litmusctl/blob/master/Usage.md).

 ###  What is the minimum system requirement to run Portal and agent together?